Doctor Krápula

 Doctor Krápula is a Colombian ska punk band, made up of Mario Muñoz, David Jaramillo, Nicolás Cabrera, Sergio Acosta and Germán Martínez.
 Although the band is recognized more as a rock and punk band, it also incorporates folk rhythmic genres in its songs; such as ska, reggae, punk and rocksteady.

 Through most of Colombia, its origin country, it is mainly recognized for having strong political messages in its lyrics (as can be heard in their song about the Mexican students that were disappeared), and for its left-leaning political activism (Exigimos, Bam, etc.).

 History

-The band was formed in 1998 by seven musicians in Bogotá, Colombia, and in their 15-year careers, they have released seven albums, including: “El Carnaval de la Patilla”, “Turn the Disco around”, “Bombea”, “Sagrado Corazón”, “Corazón Bombea Vivo”, “Viva el Planeta” and “Ama-Zonas”.
-The latter was produced in collaboration with the Jaguar Collective (Colectivo Jaguar).
+The band was formed in 1998 by seven musicians in Bogotá, Colombia, and in their 25-year career, they have released eight albums, including: “El Carnaval de la Patilla”, “Turn the Disco around”, “Bombea”, “Sagrado Corazón”, “Corazón Bombea Vivo”, “Viva el Planeta”, “Ama-Zonas” and "Calle Caliente".
+"Ama-zonas" was produced in collaboration with Jaguar Collective (Colectivo Jaguar).

 They have won seventeen Shock Music Awards and four Our Earth Awards.
 They have also been nominated to five Latin Grammy, three Latin MTV Awards and one 40 Principales Awards in Spain.
-Dr. Krápula was the group creator of the Viva El Planeta Festival in Bogotá on May 2012, and has been in charge of their eight editions so far.
+Dr. Krápula was the group creator of the Viva El Planeta Festival in Bogotá in May 2012, and has been in charge of their eight editions so far.